Rich, moist Chocolate Pound Cake made with simple ingredients and deep chocolate flavor. Perfect for dessert, holidays and more.

 Expert Tips

-- Don’t skip the coffee.
-You won’t taste it, but it does intensify the chocolate flavor.
+- Don’t Skip the Coffee: You won’t taste it, but the coffee deepens and enhances the chocolate flavor.

-- Scrape the sides of the bowl.
-Scrape down the sides of the bowl while mixing the batter.
-This will make sure the batter is evenly combined.
+- Scrape the Bowl Often: Stop and scrape down the sides of the bowl while mixing to ensure the batter is evenly combined.

 More Pound Cake Recipes